idanre1/azure_deploys/README.md

-# azure_deploys
+# deployments
-Azure deployment scripts
+deployment scripts for VMs

 Use templates to create automated VM scripts
 # default